hoanhua14/mrq/README.md

 ![Log In Page](/image/LOG-IN.png "This is the Log In page.")

 ### Sign Up Page
-The Sign up page allows new users to register an account and access the health management tips provided on our website.
+The Sign up page allows new users to register an account and access the health management tools provided on our website.

 ![Sign Up Page](/image/SIGN-UP.png "This is the Sign Up page.")